ManiNasrollahi/service-response-builder/README.md

 # 🌱 Service Response Builder

 A lightweight utility for building **consistent API responses** in Spring Boot.
-**ServiceResponseBuilder** class, Simplify your controllers with a clean and standard response format.
+with **ServiceResponseBuilder** class, Simplify your controllers with a clean and standard response format.

 ---